dnw2022/reverse-proxy-nginx/README.md

 Another issue is that running customer-facing Azure Container Apps is tricky if we allow scaling down to 0.
 Scaling up to 1 takes at least 5 seconds or so

+# Force HTTPS

+There are two ways to force HTTPs.
+Both working the same way, but returning a 301 redirect response.

+The easiest way is to only allow HTTPS for the reverse-proxy Azure Webapp.
+That can be done under Settings -> TLS/SSL settings setting HTTPS Only to "On".

+The second option is to use Cloudflare.
+In the Cloudflare Portal choose the domain first.
+Then under SSL/TLS -> Edge Certificates turn "Automatic HTTPS Rewrites" on.
+Note that Cloudflare has to be configured to act as a proxy for each DNS entry where you want to enable this.

 # More resources on Azure Container Apps

 https://docs.microsoft.com/en-us/azure/container-apps/get-started?tabs=bash